 The protagonist of Dexter isn't an ordinary guy, he has a dark secret.
 A Dark Passenger.
 Dexter may appear very normal, but he isn't.
 He feels nothing, he's an empty shell, who acts as if he's human but deep inside him his Dark Passenger urges him to kill.

-Dexter only allows his Dark Passenger to kill murderers, and he's polite enough to make absolute sure all of his victims are really guilty.
-Dexter basically takes out the garbage that slipped through the justice system, and doesn't harm innocent people.
+Dexter only allows his Dark Passenger to kill murderers, and he's polite enough to make absolutely sure all of his victims are really guilty.
+Dexter basically takes out the garbage that slipped through the justice system and doesn't harm innocent people.

 Most of you will probably know Dexter Morgan from the Showtime TV series Dexter, the first season of the TV show was based on Darkly Dreaming Dexter.
 Before I bought this book I had already seen the first two seasons of Dexter, I liked the series a lot and decided to check out if the books were any good.